Graph-Databases-2025-26/GALILEO/README.md

 * **Process baselines** you can choose the baseline and the provider by means the `--mode` and `--provider` parameter (see the Command-line Interface (CLI): section below).
 * **Configuration Fallback**: If no arguments are provided, the script uses the datasets defined in `config/config.yaml`.

+Notice that in our system we used `gemini-2.5-flash` for gemini, and `meta-llama/llama-3-3-70b-instruct` for ibm watsonx

 ---

 ## VII.
 Project Baselines